amundsen-io/amundsen/MAINTAINING.md

 [github flow]: https://help.github.com/articles/github-flow/

-- Cut a feature or bugfix branch from this branch.
+- Cut a feature or bugfix branch from this branch
-- Upon completing a branch, create a PR and ask another maintainer to approve it.
+- Upon completing a branch, create a PR and ask another maintainer to approve it
 - Try to keep the commit history as clean as possible.
-Before merging, squash "WIP" or related commits together and rebase as needed.
+Before merging, squash "WIP" or related commits together and rebase as needed
-- Once your PR is approved, and you've cleaned up your branch, you're free to merge it in.
+- Once your PR is approved, and you've cleaned up your branch, you're free to merge it in

 ## Architecture